JohannesMP/com.johannesmp.blog/_posts/2015-09-01-installing-clang-on-windows-pt1.md

 ----

-As an added bonus, in both of these approaches you also get the fully working gcc and g++ compilers thrown in for free.
+As an added bonus, with both of these approaches you also get the fully working gcc and g++ compilers thrown in for free.

 Note that these two approaches don't conflict with each other so you are welcome to try them both, or go with the one you prefer.